jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 Neuroticism is described by Wikipedia this way:

-"Individuals who score high on neuroticism are more likely than average to be moody and to experience such feelings as anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed mood, and loneliness"
+“Individuals who score high on neuroticism are more likely than average to be moody and to experience such feelings as anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed mood, and loneliness”

 Most people are aware of the traits of neuroticism and anxiety.
 If you aren’t, this short anecdote will sum it up nicely: